 Step 3: Risk Control

-Risks are controlled by implementing a risk management plan.
+Risks are controlled by implementing its plan.
 The risk-control measures chosen must be executed, and their effectiveness must be validated.
 This is done for an effective quality management system.

 Step 4: Evaluation of residual risks